WhiskeyYankee/EDAmigo/README.md

 str(df)

 ```
-All of our date columns are type 'Date.'
-However, there are several special characters, improperly typed columns, and missing values.
+By running the code above, we can see that all of our date columns are type 'Date.'
+However, some columns contain special characters, are missing values, or have a type class that does not accurately represent the data.
 These can be handled using a variety of methods in EDAmigo.

 ## Step 3: Clean Data

 We can either use the autoClean() function to handle special characters, improperly typed columns, and missing values at the same time or handle each separately using handleSpecial(), detectTypes(), and handleMissing() individually.
 Let's use the individual functions to provide more in depth detail about the abilities of each function.
-In the example provided, interaction is turned off to allow the vignette to knit properly.
-However, videos will be included throughout this vignette to provide you with demonstrations of this interactivity.
+In the example provided, interaction is turned off to so the code can be run without input from the user.
+The videos included throughout this readme demonstrate how the code functions when interaction is turned on.

 ### Handle Special Characters with handleSpecial()
 ```{r }